 - combustion of methane

-By recording the enthalpy change for these three processes, you can then solve for enthalpy change of methane by juggling around with these three equations because Hess’s law states it doesn’t matter what steps or how many steps as long as you are going from A to B under the same pressure.
+By recording the enthalpy change for these three processes, you can then solve for the enthalpy change of methane by rearranging the equations.
+Remember, according to Hess’s law, it doesn’t matter what steps or how many steps are taken, as long as you are going from A to B under the same pressure.

-In Hess’ law problems, we need to organize the chemical reactions so that the total effect yields the reaction needed.
-In order to do that, the following rules must be followed:
+In Hess’s Law problems, we need to rearrange the chemical reactions so that they combine to form the reaction needed.
+This can be achieved using the following fundamental rules:

 - A reaction or process can be reversed.

-- If the reaction is reversed, the sign for the enthalpy ∆H (the values) must also be reversed.
+- If the reaction is reversed, the sign for the enthalpy ∆H (the values) must also be flipped.

 - The reaction can be multiplied by a constant.

-- The enthalpy ∆H must also be multiplied by the same constant if reaction is multiplied by a constant.
+- The enthalpy ∆H must also be multiplied by the same constant as the reaction